vimc/montagu-webapps/app/README.md

 ## Linting
 1. `npm run tslint` to see all tslint errors
-2. Optionally you can enable tslint plugin in your IDE to see errors in code If you need more rules to check against, add them in file tslint.json, under section rules.
+2. Optionally you can enable tslint plugin in your IDE to see errors in code (for Webstorm users: open Preferences > Languages & frameworks > Typescript > Tslint -> Enable) If you need more rules to check against, add them in file tslint.json, under section rules.

 # Testing